carlcarter/LWCQuestionBank/README.md

-# Salesforce Randomized Question Component
+# Salesforce Randomised Question Component

 ## Introduction

 This repository contains a Salesforce Lightning Web Component (LWC) designed for demonstration purposes only.
-It serves as a guide on how to display a randomized question to a Salesforce user from a list of active questions stored in a custom object called "Question__c".
+It serves as a guide on how to display a randomised question to a Salesforce user from a list of active questions stored in a custom object called "Question__c".

 ## Setup and Installation